-Chinese tourists during the third quarter of 2015 spent in Czech more than Russians for the first time.
-From July to September the Chinese visitors shared 33 per cent of the overall amount spent in Czech shops by tourists from non-EU countries.
-Average sum spent by the Chinese tourists on shopping is 19 404 CZK, in case of Russians it is 7 172 CZK.
+Chinese tourists during the third quarter of 2015 spent in the Czech more than Russians for the first time.
+From July to September, the Chinese visitors shared 33 per cent of the overall amount spent in Czech shops by tourists from non-EU countries.
+The average sum spent by Chinese tourists on shopping is 19 404 CZK.
+In the case of Russians, it is 7 172 CZK.

-According to the company, Chinese share on the overall expenses should keep growing.
-Average sum spent by Chinese tourists on shopping raised year-to-year from 15 935 CZK to 19 404 CZK.
-In case of Russian visitor it raised from 6 836 CZK to 7 172 CZK.
+According to the company, the Chinese share of the overall expenses should keep growing.
+The average sum spent by Chinese tourists on shopping raised year-to-year from 15 935 CZK to 19 404 CZK.
+In the case of Russian visitor, it raised from 6 836 CZK to 7 172 CZK.
 This is implied by the data of Global Blue company which provides VAT recur for tourists from non-EU countries.

 “Average expenses of a Hong Kong tourist doubled year-to-year to 28 thousand crowns, which is the highest average expense among tourists from non-EU countries,” said Jiří Macas, the agent of Global Blue company.

 Russians buy mostly fashion and clothes in Czech this year (65 per cent), watches and jewellery (13 per cent), electronics (4 per cent) or glass (3 per cent).
 Average shopping of the Chinese is remarkably different.
-In local shops they spend most money on jewellery and watches which make for 41 per cent of their shopping.
-The popularity of this merchandise has improved year-to-year.
+In local shops, they spend the most money on jewellery and watches, which make for 41 per cent of their shopping.
+The popularity of this merchandise has improved year to year.

 |Single nationalities’ share on the overall extent of expenses of tourists from non-EU countries in percentiles:|

 |Country||Q3 2013||Q3 2014||Q3 2015|